ibm-cloud-docs/openwhisk/messagehub_actions.md

 |value|String|The value for the message you would like to produce.|
 |key|String (Optional)|The key for the message you would like to produce.|

-While the first three parameters can be automatically bound by using `bx wsk package refresh`, see the following example that invokes the Action with all necessary parameters:
+While the first three parameters can be automatically bound by using `ic wsk package refresh`, see the following example that invokes the Action with all necessary parameters:
 ```
-bx wsk action invoke /messaging/messageHubProduce -p kafka_brokers_sasl "[\"kafka01-prod01.messagehub.services.us-south.bluemix.net:9093\", \"kafka02-prod01.messagehub.services.us-south.bluemix.net:9093\", \"kafka03-prod01.messagehub.services.us-south.bluemix.net:9093\"]" -p topic mytopic -p user <your Message Hub user> -p password <your Message Hub password> -p value "This is the content of my message"
+ic wsk action invoke /messaging/messageHubProduce -p kafka_brokers_sasl "[\"kafka01-prod01.messagehub.services.us-south.bluemix.net:9093\", \"kafka02-prod01.messagehub.services.us-south.bluemix.net:9093\", \"kafka03-prod01.messagehub.services.us-south.bluemix.net:9093\"]" -p topic mytopic -p user <your Message Hub user> -p password <your Message Hub password> -p value "This is the content of my message"
 ```
 {: pre}